★ ★ ★ ★ ★ "Henry Spencer is considered one of the great talents of the British jazz scene drawing a high level of recognition...

 “Spencer sets the bar high…as if he's a singer-songwriter with a horn.
 Dazzling technique…An impressive work.” - The Guardian ★★★★ & The Observer ★★★★ Full review here.

 Winner of Best Newcomer Award at Marlborough Jazz Festival

-"The Reasons Don't Change is an ambitious venture for a studio debut and it's clear that Spencer is someone that demands to be heard.
+"The Reasons Don't Change is an ambitious venture and it's clear that Spencer is someone that demands to be heard.
 His fiery, soaring tone and succinct phrasing is balanced by his instinct for pure melody.
 An impressively bold opening statement from a trumpet newcomer who stands out from the crowd."